themuhd/XO_Storage/README.md

 <h3>4.1 Creating the Blockchain</h3>

 <h4>4.1.1 Block Structure</h4>
-In Data Share, a single block in a blockchain has the following structure:<br><br>
+In XO Storage, a single block in a blockchain has the following structure:<br><br>

 The Block contains : <br>